Considering a prepaid card? Here’s everything you should know about prepaid cards, including fees, new protections and mobile wallet integration.

 Additionally, retail employees and gig economy workers may receive their paycheck via a prepaid or payroll card.

-More companies are moving toward issuing payroll cards over a traditional paycheck, according to a study by the Sargent Shriver National Center on Poverty Law.
+More companies are moving to issue payroll cards over a traditional paycheck, according to PYMNTS.com.

 However, they have to pay a $1.50 fee for each subsequent ATM cash withdrawal on the same pay period and a $1.00 fee for each point-of-sale PIN transaction.